elementor/elementor-developers-docs/src/widgets/widget-settings.md

 }
 ```

-In both ways we get the same result, but keep in mind that in some case the second way has performance benefits.
+Either way achieves the same result, however, in some cases the second way has performance benefits.